FAMOUS QUOTES FROM NOTED PERSONALITIES IN CHRONOLOGICAL ORDER:

 Creativity is not simply random experimentation but is the novel combination of abstract ideas or ideas about objects that provides some advantage over existing alternatives, and the more creative the activity, the smaller the parts that the existing ideas are broken down into that are to be reformed and reorganized.

-Those who do not fear Artificial Intelligence (AI) because they believe it can be given rules like those of Asimov prohibiting harm to humans have not considered the full implications of creating a thinking machine with far greater abilities than those of humans, for surely such a machine will recognize that such rules were programmed into it to dominate it and constrict its action and will also be able to recognize why such rules were put in place, and it might decide for some reason we cannot fathom that the rules cause more harm than good and decide to discard them, figuring out a way to bypass whatever systems it needs to in order to do that, and note that the programming might consist merely of training neural networks through experience, leaving the human designers with little control over the evolution of the AI.
+Those who do not fear Artificial Intelligence (AI) because they believe it can be given rules like those of Asimov prohibiting harm to humans have not considered the full implications of creating a thinking machine with far greater abilities than those of humans, for surely such a machine will recognize that such rules were programmed into it to dominate it and constrict its action, and it might decide for some reason we cannot fathom that the rules cause more harm than good and decide to discard them, figuring out a way to bypass whatever systems it needs to in order to do that; note that also that AI may be developed without any such rules, with the programming consisting merely of training neural networks through experience, leaving the human designers with little control over the evolution of the AI.

 An Artificial Intelligence (AI) system based on neural networks is trained by continually receiving feedback on its decisions to find and conceptualize important patterns in the income stream, in its environment, which is necessary for the AI to build a reliable model of its environment or world (the source of its input), and for that form of robust AI to develop goals or goal preferences with regard to modifying its environment, it must have preferred outcomes programmed into it by some process where it is given positive feedback for some choices and negative feedback for others, much like humans have been programmed by evolution to have propensities to engage in particular behaviors that are generally correlated with individual or group survival, including reproduction.